Your Selenium scraper just got blocked after 10 requests. Sound familiar?

 Can I use free proxies with Selenium?

 Yes, but free proxies are unreliable and often blocked.
 They work for testing but fail quickly under load.
-Commercial residential proxies offer 99%+ uptime.
+Commercial residential proxies offer 99%+ uptime and are worth the investment for production scraping.

 How many proxies do I need for web scraping?

 Start with 10-20 proxies for small projects.
 Scale to 100+ for large-scale scraping.
-More proxies mean lower request frequency per IP.
+More proxies mean lower request frequency per IP, reducing detection risk.

 Does Selenium support proxy authentication natively?